lichgu/flutter_bootcamp/README.md

 # flutter_bootcamp

 The repository contains the completed projects of the "[The App Brewery](https://appbrewery.com) - [The Complete 2021 Flutter Development Bootcamp with Dart](https://www.appbrewery.co/p/flutter-development-bootcamp-with-dart)", implemented in Flutter 3.7.0.
-Automatically generated files are omitted.
+Automatically generated files are mostly omitted.

 ## Section 3: I Am Rich